glonor/dncs-http3/README.md

 As mentioned earlier, to compare the various protocols performance we used Google Chrome, its Dev Tools and Lighthouse.

-After the system is running, Chrome must be run using this command:
+After the system is running, Chrome must be run by the client using this command:

 ```bash
 google-chrome --enable-quic --quic-version=h3-29